zuevmaxim/TypeSpecificCollections/README.md

 Advantages:
 * better operating with a cache as it uses only one array for navigating
 * smaller memory usage in case of big load factor
-* could be used for Object map implementation
+* could be used for Object map implementation with some advantage in memory

 Disadvantages:
 * problems with collisions as all elements are stored sequentially in one array